iricartb/edx-harvard-cs50-mobile-app-development-with-react-native/README.md

 The goal of this project is to practice JavaScript and its paradigms by creating a TODO app.
 This app should be able to add TODOs and track the number of total TODOs as well as the number of unchecked TODOs.

 <h3>PROJECT 1 - Pomodoro Timer</h3>
 For this project, you'll be implementing a Pomodoro timer.
-This timer will help people trying to use the [Pomodoro Technique](https://en.wikipedia.or/wiki/Pomodoro_Technique).<br><br>
+This timer will help people trying to use the [Pomodoro Technique] (https://en.wikipedia.or/wiki/Pomodoro_Technique).<br><br>
 It will vibrate to tell you when to take breaks or resume working, based on some determined values.

 <h3>PROJECT 2 - Movie Browser - OMDb API REST</h3>
 For this project, you'll be implementing a movie browser.
-It will allow users to search for movies included in the [Open Movie Database](http://www.omdbapi.com/) and view additional information about any movies they select.
+It will allow users to search for movies included in the [Open Movie Database] (http://www.omdbapi.com/) and view additional information about any movies they select.

 <h3>PROJECT 3 - FINAL - Trivial - OTDb API REST</h3>
 For this project, you'll be implementing a trivial game.
-It will allow users to play trivial game using the [Open Trivial Database](https://opentdb.com/).
+It will allow users to play trivial game using the [Open Trivial Database] (https://opentdb.com/).